 Ohio National Core Indicators Staff

 Hello Everyone!
 I am Annamarie Sigman, I go by Anna.
 I am the NCI project coordinator for the state of Ohio.
 I started working on NCI in 2016.
 I have a bachelor’s degree in Psychology and I am currently working on getting my masters in Social Work at the Ohio State University.
-I am passionate about advocating for people with disabilities and other populations.
-If I am not at work or school you will often find me spending time with friends or family.
-I also love to travel, my favorite destinations are Germany and the United Kingdom.
+I am passionate about advocating for people with disabilities and traveling around Ohio to meet up with NCI participants to listen to their stories and learn about their lives.